 Just two years later, in 1925, ten more narrow gauge "Mikados" were added to the Rio Grande roster.
 This group came from Baldwin, designated as Class K-36 and assigned road numbers 480 though 489.
 These locomotives had 44" diameter drivers, 20" x 24" cylinders, a 195 psi boiler pressure and they exerted 36,164 pounds of tractive effort.
 The firebox was 145 square feet, the evaporative heating surface was 2,118 and with the superheater the combined heating surface was 2,693 square feet.
 This group of locomotives was never given a nickname.

 Needing more motive power in the late 1920s the D&RGW's Burnham Shops in Denver began a program of building a new class of 2-8-2s.
-Ten were built by converting standard gauge 2-8-0s between 1928 and 1930.
+Ten were built by reusing components from standard gauge 2-8-0s between 1928 and 1930.
 This group was designated as Class K-37 and was assigned road numbers 490 through 499.
 These locomotives had 44" diameter drivers, 20" x 24" cylinders, a 200 psi boiler pressure and they exerted 37,091 pounds of tractive effort.
 The firebox was 249 square feet, the evaporative heating surface was 2,102 square feet and with the superheater the combined heating surface was 2,597 square feet.

 The D&RG had added a third rail to its tracks and ran both standard and narrow gauge motive power and rolling stock.
 Its Denver to Ogden main line was converted to standard gauge.
 The railroad needed standard gauge locomotives for its Denver to Pueblo freight service and it ordered fourteen for delivery in 1913 from Baldwin.
 These locomotives were designated as Class K-59 and were given road numbers 1200 through 1213.
 They had 63" diameter drivers, 27" x 30" cylinders, a 200 psi boiler pressure and they exerted 59,014 pounds of tractive effort.
 The firebox was 335 square feet, the evaporative heating surface was 3,700 square feet and with the superheater the combined heating surface was 4,495 square feet.